suffolklibraries/lgc/content/collections/events/rock-paper-grow-30-04.md

     content:
       -
         type: text
-        text: 'Join Rock Paper Scissors for this free family outdoor workshops where you can learn about local wildlife, get creative in nature and benefit from time spent outdoors.'
+        text: 'Join Rock Paper Scissors for this free family outdoor workshop where you can learn about local wildlife, get creative in nature and benefit from time spent outdoors.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'At this community garden and art session in Holywells Park take part in the following activities:'
+        text: 'At this community garden and art session in Emmaus Community Gardens take part in the following activities:'
   -
     type: bullet_list
     content: